ofmanybirds/ofmanybirds.github.io/recs.md

 [Human Invariant.](https://www.humaninvariant.com/)
 [girl.surgery.](https://girl.surgery/) There is some stuff we find valuable here, and some we really don't.
 Also a fair bit of fascination.

-Blogs about social issues of importance to us.
+Sites about social issues of importance to us.
 [Talia Bhatt.](https://taliabhattwrites.substack.com/)
 [The Trans Dandy.](https://thetransdandy.substack.com/)
 [Hammer or Anvil.](https://harpies.substack.com/)